abdawoud/ex01/README.md

-# Exercise 0: Android Application Programming
+# Exercise 1: Repackaging and Compartmentalization

 Please refer to the exercise sheet for the tasks instructions.